Frequently asked questions - Individuals

 Artemis Credit Bureau is a Credit Bureau which was established in October 2008.
 It collects and provides information concerning the financial behaviour of individuals and legal entities.

-• What kind of data does Artemis Credit Bureau keeps about my company and where is it collected from?
+• What kind of data does Artemis Credit Bureau keep about my company and where is it collected from?

-Artemis Credit Bureau maintains a Registry which concerns solely the economic behaviour of legal entities; it includes the following information categories:
+Artemis Credit Bureau maintains a data exchange mechanism which concerns solely the economic behaviour of legal entities; it includes the following information categories:

-• Information that can be used to identify the Company, such as the company registration number, the company name and the address, which are collected from banks, credit acquiring companies, the Management Committee of the Central Information Registry and the Registrar of Companies and Intellectual Property, and the department of insolvency.
+• Information that can be used to identify the Company, such as the company registration number, the company name and the address, which are collected from banks, branches of credit institutions operating in the Republic of Cyprus, Credit Purchasers Credit Servicers, Leasing Companies, the Management Committee of the Central Information Registry and the Registrar of Companies and Intellectual Property, and the department of insolvency.

-Credit facilities collected from the banks and the credit acquiring companies.
+• Credit facilities collected from the banks, branches of credit institutions operating in the Republic of Cyprus, Credit Purchasers Credit Servicers and Leasing Companies.
 The term "credit facilities" includes fixed-maturity loans, current accounts with overdraft limit, credit cards, current accounts without overdraft limit but with debit balance greater than 200 Euros, factoring, hire purchase, letters of guarantee and letters of credit.

-• Lawsuits, Arbitrations and Court Decisions which concern credit facilities by banks and credit acquiring companies.
+• Lawsuits, Arbitrations and Court Decisions which concern credit facilities by banks, branches of credit institutions operating in the Republic of Cyprus, Credit Purchasers, Credit Servicers and Leasing Companies.

 • Entries for Issuers of Dishonored cheques, obtained by the Management Committee of the Central Information Registry (CIR)

-• Dissolutions and Applications for Dissolution of companies drawn from the Registrar of Companies and Intellectual Property.
+• Dissolutions and Applications for Dissolution of companies drawn from the Department of Insolvency.

-• Who has access to the Artemis Credit Bureau Data?
+• Who has access to the Artemis data exchange mechanism?

-As per the Business of Credit Institutions Laws, the “Purchase of Credit Facilities and Related Matters” Law and the Central Bank of Cyprus Directive titled “Τhe Operation of a System or a Mechanism for the Exchange, Collection and Provision of data”, recipients of the information are all the banks and credit acquiring companies as well as the Central Bank of Cyprus.
+As per the Business of Credit Institutions Laws, the “Purchase of Credit Facilities and Related Matters” Law and the Central Bank of Cyprus Directive titled “Τhe Operation of a System or a Mechanism for the Exchange, Collection and Provision of data”, recipients of the information are all the banks,branches of credit institutions operating in the Republic of Cyprus, Credit Servicers and Leasing Companies.

 • What is the scope of Artemis Credit Bureau’s operation?